Have you ever turned up at the beach without a leash or wax?

 It’s a quick and easy solution that can save you time and money in the long run!

-I use Phix Doctor ding tape ten times plus now and I wouldn’t ever go on a surf or a trip without it.
+I’ve used Phix Doctor dingtape ten times plus now, and I wouldn’t ever go on a surf or a trip without it.

 Earplugs

-Worn in the ears to protect them from cold water, wind, and other irritants while surfing these are a lifesaver if you happen to live next to a chilly ocean.
+Worn in the ears to protect them from cold water, wind, and other irritants while surfing, these are a lifesaver if you live near a chilly ocean.

 They help prevent a condition known as surfer’s ear, which is a narrowing of the ear canal caused by exposure to cold water and wind over time.

-Surfer’s ear can lead to hearing loss, infections, and other nasty complications so it’s a good idea to get into the habit of wearing them early.
+Surfer’s ear can lead to hearing loss, infections, and other nasty complications, so wearing them early is a good idea.

-My recommendation’s a pair of Surf Ears from Creatures of Leisure but you can pick up some cheaper options if you need to keep costs down.
+I recommend a pair of Surf Ears from Creatures of Leisure, but you can pick up some cheaper options to keep costs down.

 Surfer backpack